 According to my budget sheet, I spent nearly 350 days in 2016-2017 sleeping in foreign beds, the bulk of which was spent in shared hostel dormitories, so I’ve met amazing people and other people who are absolutely clueless about what it means to share a common space.
-There was the pair who tried smoking out the window and talked really loudly on the phone at midnight, and the dude who yelled WHY IS EVERYONE SLEEPING at 7am and then proceeded to snore like some monster, but this particular hostel guy takes the cake as the worst person I’ve ever had to share a hostel room with.
+There was the pair who tried smoking out the window and talked really loudly on the phone at midnight in Istanbul, and the dude who yelled WHY IS EVERYONE SLEEPING at 7am and then proceeded to snore like some monster in Riga, but this particular hostel guy takes the cake as the worst person I’ve ever had to share a hostel room with.

 - There were other lockers free in that room

 - Someone else had been using my locker in the first place, so I just used another one AND the hostel staff who checked me in saw that and even checked with her manager whether it would be an issue

 - I was there for 4 nights!
 This happened on Day 2, I got back in about 5pm and check-ins usually take place around noon?
 It wasn’t like I was gone for the night or something

 Apparently the guy who checked into the room and was assigned to that bed/locker kicked up the hugest fuss and was absolutely insistent on having that particular locker.
 Enough of a fuss that the hostel gave in and decided to cut my lock.
 The best part of all this?
 Dude was only staying there for ONE NIGHT.
 ANDDDDDD, he DIDN’T EVEN USE THE F#*$)&$# LOCKER AFTER ALL THAT.
 So tell me, what was the entire point of this exercise for except to be a complete asshole?